spatie/laravel-webhook-client/README.md

 ### Creating your own webhook response

-A webhook response is any class that implements `\Spatie\WebhookClient\WebhookResponse\WebhookResponse`.
+A webhook response is any class that implements `\Spatie\WebhookClient\WebhookResponse\RespondsToWebhook`.
 This is what that interface looks like:

 ```php
 namespace Spatie\WebhookClient\WebhookResponse;